Dre Campbell Farm

 1. Planting

 This herb loves warm weather and lots of sunshine.
-However, if you live in a very hot climate, the herb could get sunscald, so partial shading is recommended.
+However, the herb could get sunscald if you live in a very hot climate, so partial shading is recommended.

-Plant right after the ground has fully warmed up in the spring.
+Plant basil right after the ground has fully warmed up in the spring.
 Also, start the seeds indoors about six weeks before the last frost.

-You can also grow basil successfully indoors, provided you have plenty of light and warmth in your home or greenhouse.
-Grow-lights will help with this requirement.
+You can also successfully grow basil indoors, provided you have plenty of light and warmth in your home or greenhouse.
+Grow lights will help with this requirement.

 2. Care and Maintenance